lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 To do that, we dereference `trans_buffer` (`self.trans_buffer.__dereference__(len(data))`), and copy the data into it (`trans_data[:] = data[:]`)

 Another case is using a pointer as a function output.
-What if we have an API function that recieves a pointer, and updates the data it points at?
+What if we have an API function that receives a pointer, and updates the data it points at?

 [For example](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/spi_master.html#_CPPv418spi_bus_add_device17spi_host_device_tPK29spi_device_interface_config_tP19spi_device_handle_t):